Yuuki-Moon/League-Explorer-Api/README.md

 This library aims to interact both with the LCU League Api and the Riot's Web Api endpoints related to League of Legends.

 The base code I started with and the inspiration for the came from <a href="https://github.com/Skinz3/League-of-Legends-Bot">Skinz3/League-of-Legends-Bot</a>.

+### Features

+  - Easy access to the LCU API to Control and Retrieve information from the League Client.
+  - Live data from the current League match.
+  - Direct acces to the Web API from a personal and production Key.
+  - Automatic limits and manages the ammount of request per key type.